Engineering Square (industrial park)

 Engineering Square, or e2, is an Egyptian industrial park, owned and managed by Industrial Development Group (IDG).
 The park is designed and built on a total area of 3.1 million square meter, located in 6 October City, Giza, Egypt.

 History

-The e2 Industrial Park was founded in February 2008 with the goal of accommodating prominent multinational and local companies in Egypt.
+The E2 Industrial Park was founded in February 2008 to accommodate prominent multinational and local companies in Egypt.
 An environmental impact assessment was carried out in 2011.

 Industry

 Industries represented include Engineering, Auto spare parts, Garments, Foods, Cosmetics, and Plastic films.

 As of 2019 there were 106 assigned factories with 40 operating and 27 under construction.